 Although the Island In The Sky District is the most popular, there is also The Needles District and The Maze District.
 I’ve been to the park numerous times and have barely scratched the surface.

-The Park has great opportunities for hiking, camping and even river rafting down the Colorado River or the Green River.
+The Park has great opportunities for hiking, camping, and even river rafting down the Colorado River or the Green River.

-Photographically, it can be a challenge as you are pretty much limited to shooting right at sunrise or sunset, when the red rock picks up the warm color of the sun.
+Photographically, it can be a challenge as you are pretty much limited to shooting right at sunrise or sunset when the red rock picks up the warm color of the sun.

 On the way to the Park, there is a road to Dead Horse Point State Park, which is an incredible photography location at sunrise.
 It is not to be missed.
 There are many possibilities there depending on the season and the weather.

-As you head out the main road in the Park, you have opportunities at Shafer Canyon, Mesa Arch, Aztec Butte, Upheaval Dome, Green River Overlook, Buck Canyon, Orange Cliffs and Grand View Point.
+As you head out the main road in the Park, you have opportunities at Shafer Canyon, Mesa Arch, Aztec Butte, Upheaval Dome, Green River Overlook, Buck Canyon, Orange Cliffs, and Grand View Point.
 Many of these overlook the White Rim Canyon, which requires a multi-day 4WD trip down into the canyon below.

 Mesa Arch is one of those photographs that most of us feel that we just have to shoot at least once.
 I was very successful with my effort there and glad I don't need to go back.
 Because of its popularity, I had to arrive 3 hours before sunrise, place my tripod and sit and wait in the cold wind for sunrise.

 Green River Overlook is a stunning scene.
-After many attempts, I finally obtained a sunset photograph I am happy with, showcasing the white rimmed canyon below.
+After many attempts, I finally obtained a sunset photograph I am happy with, showcasing the white-rimmed canyon below.
 I have a vision of a big storm cloud with lightning over the canyon, but that will just have to wait for another time.

 I need to make time to get to the Needles District where there are locations like The Confluence, where the Green River and Colorado River merge.
-There is also Wooden Shoe Arch and Cave Springs.
+There is also a Wooden Shoe Arch and Cave Springs.